-e.
-List any invasive animal species known to be on or near the site. [help]

-None known.

-6. Energy and Natural Resources [help]

 a.
+List any birds and other animals which have been observed on or near the site or are known to be on or near the site. [help]

+Examples include:

+birds: \square hawk, \square heron, \square eagle, \boxtimes songbirds, other: Click here to enter text. mammals: \Box deer, \Box bear, \Box elk, \Box beaver, other: Click here to enter text. fish: \square bass, \square salmon, \square trout, \square herring, \square shellfish, other: Click here to enter text.

+- b.
+List any threatened and endangered species known to be on or near the site. [help] There are no threatened or endangered species known to occur on or near the site. - c.
+Is the site part of a migration route?
+If so, explain. [help] Yes, however, most of Western Washington is generally located in the Pacific Flyway for migratory waterfowl. - d.
+Proposed measures to preserve or enhance wildlife, if any: [help] As there is no known wildlife on the site, no preservation measures are needed. - e.
+List any invasive animal species known to be on or near the site. [help] None known. - 6.
+Energy and Natural Resources [help]

+- a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
-Describe whether it will be used for heating, manufacturing, etc. [help]

-The proposed buildings will require electricity and natural gas energy for heating/cooling associated with retail use.
+Describe whether it will be used for heating, manufacturing, etc. [help] - The proposal will require electricity and natural gas energy for heating/cooling associated with its use. - b.

-b.
 Would your project affect the potential use of solar energy by adjacent properties?
-If so, generally describe. [help]

-The proposal will not affect the potential use of solar energy by adjacent properties.
-The proposal will not produce shadows to the north nor shade other adjacent properties.
+If so, generally describe. [help] - The proposal will not affect the potential use of solar energy by adjacent properties.
+The proposal will not shade adjacent properties. - c.

-c.
 What kinds of energy conservation features are included in the plans of this proposal?
 List other proposed measures to reduce or control energy impacts, if any: [help] LID features may include LED lighting, sustainable or renewable materials, and the purchase of local building materials to limit truck transit.